Whina Cooper: 1914–1935: Whakarapa

 Cooper's first involvement in politics was in the form of a land dispute over an area of leased mudflats in around 1914.
 The farmer who rented the land, Bob Holland, wanted to drain the estuary for farming.
 This would have obstructed current use of the land by local iwi for gathering seafood and for racing horses during the drier months.
-Heremia challenged the lease in court, and Cooper led a group of protesters to fill in Holland's drains.
+Heremia challenged the lease in court, and Cooper led a group of protesters to fill in Holland's drains even though Bob Holland legally leased the land.
 The protesters were eventually charged with trespassing, but they had stalled events long enough for Heremia to be successful, and the Marine Department withdrew the lease.

 In 1916, she returned to work at the co-operative store, and around this time, met her first husband, Richard Gilbert, of Ngāti Wai.
 She married him on 10 May 1917, with only her parents' knowledge, which led to some unhappiness with her wider family and community, who felt they should have been consulted.
 After her parents died, the couple left the family home and moved to family land at Te Karaka, where they had to build their own home.
 By 1920 they had two children, and were able to borrow money from a local priest to purchase her father's home and farm at Whakarapa and the local store.
 There she played a leading role in business and the community, including in 1923 calling a hui that led to the name of Whakarapa being changed to Panguru.
 Her community leadership impressed politician Sir Āpirana Ngata, who invited her to a national hui in 1932.
 She worked alongside him to promote Māori land-development programmes in the Hokianga.
 Through him, she also met William Cooper of Ngāti Kahungunu, who became her second husband after Richard Gilbert died of cancer in 1935.